 Dominican Republic Introduces Travel Assistance Plan & Updates Safety Measures

-• Beginning the end of September, all tourists visiting a hotel will be temporarily granted a travel assistance plan that will include emergency coverage, telemedicine services, accommodations for prolonged stay and flight change costs in the event that they test positive for COVID-19.
-This will be provided at no cost to the visitor until December 2020, and will be covered 100% by the Dominican State.
+- Beginning the end of September, all tourists visiting a hotel will be temporarily granted a travel assistance plan that will include emergency coverage, telemedicine services, accommodations for a prolonged stay, and flight change costs in the event that they test positive for COVID-19.
+This will be provided at no cost to the visitor until December 2020 and will be covered 100% by the Dominican State.

 We will continue to share updates with you as we receive them.